 The RCPCH has published State of Child Health: Two Years On, which highlights progress made against the policy recommendations in our landmark State of Child Health 2017 report.

 We are proud to share voices from the RCPCH &Us network as part of the State of Child Health two years on reports.

 The study aims to determine the incidence of FAS in the UK and Ireland, investigate which services are accessed by babies and children affected by the condition and raise awareness about FAS among clinical practitioners.

 Surveillance of Fetal Alcohol Syndrome (FAS) commenced in October 2018.
 The study aims to determine the incidence of FAS in the UK and Ireland; investigate which services are accessed by babies and children affected by the condition; and raise awareness about FAS among clinical practitioners.
 Th...

 RCPCH Officer for Scotland says the move will ‘reduce harm to children’.

-Around 10,000 children and young people a year in the UK come into contact with secure settings.
+There are about 1,000 children and young people held in secure settings at any one time.
 They are some of the most vulnerable, often suffering poor physical and mental health.
-These standards help healthcare professionals, commissioners, service providers, regulators, managers and governors ...
+These standards - first published in 2013, and refreshed in 2019 for England - help healthcare professionals, commissioners,...

 15 November 2017